18F/18f.gsa.gov/_join/open-positions/acquisition-product-manager-gs15.md

 ## Employment Requirements
 - Serve a one year trial period, if required.
 - Undergo and pass a background investigation.
 You must be granted this clearance before you can start the job.
 - Have your identity and work status eligibility verified if you are not a GSA employee.
-We will use the Department of Homeland Security’s e-Verify system for this.- Any discrepancies must be resolved as a condition of continued employment.
+We will use the Department of Homeland Security’s e-Verify system for this.
+- Any discrepancies must be resolved as a condition of continued employment.
 - Complete a financial disclosure report to verify that no conflict, or an appearance of conflict, exists between your financial interest and this position.